Ski Troop Attack

-Ski Troop Attack is a 1960 American war film directed by Roger Corman and starring Michael Forest, Frank Wolff, Richard Sinatra, and Wally Campo.
+Ski Troop Attack is a 1960 American war film directed by Roger Corman and starring Michael Forest, Frank Wolff, Richard Sinatra and Wally Campo.
 Filmgroup released the film as a double feature with Battle of Blood Island (1960).

-Joe Bob Briggs called it "the best movie ever made in Deadwood, South Dakota."

-Premise
+Plot

-In 1944, five American soldiers lead by Lt.
+In 1944, five American soldiers led by Lt.
 Factor are skiing on a reconnaissance mission behind enemy lines in Germany's Hürtgen Forest during World War II.
-The film starts with a fight between the Americans and Germans which has been ordered by Sgt Potter, to the annoyance of Lt Factor, who wants the patrol to be reconnaissance only.
+Sgt.
+Potter has ordered the Americans to attack the Germans, to the annoyance of Lt.
+Factor, who wants the patrol to be for reconnaissance only.

-The next morning the troops see a large German unit with tanks.
-Factor radios back the information and discover the Allies are under attack.

-The patrol runs into some Germans and a fight ensues in which an American is killed.

-The group finds a cabin, and order a young woman, Ilse to cook for them.
+The next morning, the troops see a large German unit with tanks.
+Factor radios the information and is informed that the Allies are under attack.
+The patrol encounters some Germans and a fight ensues in which an American is killed.
+The group find a cabin and order a young woman named Ilse to cook for them.
 She tries to poison the men's coffee, but Factor stops her.
-Then Ilse tries to shoot the soldiers, and they kill her.
+Ilse tries to shoot the soldiers and they kill her.

 Factor orders the men to make camp at a nearby cave, where they celebrate Christmas.
-Factor decides to blow up a railroad trestle vital to the Germans.
-They run into some Germans and a fight begins.

-The men succeed in blowing up the rail line, but Jocko and Herman die.
+Factor decides to destroy a railroad trestle vital to the Germans.
+The men meet resistance from the Germans and a fight begins.
+The men succeed in destroying the rail line, but Jocko and Herman die.